 How often should I oil my clipper and trimmer blades?

 Clipper blades should be oiled with each use.
 Trimmers should be oiled approximately once a month for home use trimmers and once daily for professionals.
-More than this is not generally needed but consult your vendor’s documentation for best results with your product.
+More than this is not generally needed but consult your vendor’s documentation for the best results with your product.

 How long does it take if my Andis Envy needs repairs?

-Can I find Andis clippers at WalMart?
+Can I find Andis clippers at Walmart?

 Yes.
 Andis clippers and trimming combos may be generally found at your local Walmart and may also be purchased through Amazon.

 Guards may be purchased through most Barber and Beauty supply shops that will fit your Andis Envy and other Andis models.